-We believe that every child belongs in a home where they can grow up safe, healthy, and whole in families that love and nurture them.
-Brevard Family Partnership believes in family driven care; as such families are partners in the planning process.
-It is our goal to assist and strengthen families by creating access to community based resources and natural supports that promote safety, build trust, and ensure permanency for children.
+We believe that every child needs a home with a heart and that all children deserve to grow up safe, healthy, and whole in families that love and nurture them.
+Brevard Family Partnership believes in family-driven care; as such families are partners in the planning process.
+It is our goal to assist and strengthen families by creating access to community-based resources and natural supports that promote safety, build trust, and ensure permanency for children.
 We believe that mobilizing resources for children and families is the responsibility of the entire community and will help families' access the necessary supports to meet their ongoing needs throughout Brevard County.